vwood/vwood.github.com/_posts/2012-8-28-emacs-images-in-buffer.md

 Building upon [compiling buffers](emacs-compile-on-save.html), I want to display images in the compiled output.
 Having recently seen [inline images in org-mode](http://floatsolutions.com/blog/2010/10/displaying-inline-images-in-emacs-org-mode/).

-So we first enable the mode (add to .emacs)
+So we first enable the mode (add to .emacs):
 ~~~
 (iimage-mode)
 ~~~

 or `M-x iimage-mode`.
 Now text that matches a regex in `iimage-mode-image-regex-alist' will be replaced with the actual image.
 By default this matches bare image filenames, and filenames within angle brackets (<>).

-Then we need to update images (not done on the fly) on an after compile hook.
+Then we need to update images (which is not done on the fly) in a hook after compilation.
 The `compilation-finish-functions' appears to be the hook to use.

 ~~~
 (defun refresh-iimages ()